-Amin Taha Architects spotted a single-storey delicatessen on Farringdon Road and realised the site had potential for residential accommodation above.
+Amin Taha Architects spotted a single-storey delicatessen on Farringdon Road and realised the site had the potential for residential accommodation above.

 Achieving that potential called for considerable design and engineering ingenuity; the road is a Transport for London Red Route, the Metropolitan line running beneath causes ground complexities, and new building regulations make acoustic standards in residential buildings more onerous than previously.
 On top of that the design had to evoke a suitably contemporary image for this generic 21st-century urban site notably in the window pattern and Corten steel cladding.